greg-raven/Department-21/_posts/2015-07-07-eleven-jokes-for-today.md

 Bought the wife a fridge for her birthday.
 You should have seen her face light up when she opened it.

 Charles Dickens walks into a cocktail bar.
-The bartender asks, “Olive or twist?”
+The bartender asks, "Olive or twist?"

 Have you heard?
 Magnesium is shacked up with oxygen?
-I was like, “OMg!”
+I was like, "OMg!"

 Just told the wife she has drawn her eyebrows on too high.
 She looked surprised.

 Everyone who drinks my home-made wine says it tastes horrible.
-I think it’s just sour grapes.
+I think it's just sour grapes.

 Feeling tired?
-There’s a nap for that.
+There's a nap for that.

-Don’t believe atoms.
+Don't believe atoms.
 They make up everything.

 Trying to think of a good chemistry joke, but all the good ones argon.